-The schedule below (which accompanies Policy HE2) sets out a list of caves identified where substantial harm to significance shall be regarded as wholly exceptional and the assets treated in the planning process on a par with scheduled monuments.
+- A7.1 The schedule below (which accompanies Policy HE2) sets out a list of caves identified where substantial harm to significance shall be regarded as wholly exceptional and the assets treated in the planning process on a par with scheduled monuments.

+- A7.2 This non-exhaustive list also includes caves where (at the time of writing) all or part of their extent may have been designated as a Scheduled Monument under the 1979 Ancient Monuments and Areas Act (as amended).

 - Caves under 33 Long Row

 - Cellar under 8 Castle Gate

 - Caves at Drury Hill

 - Caves under 3-7 Middle Pavement

 - Caves under Nottingham Castle

-- Rock cut houses north of Castle Boulevard
+- · Rock cut houses north of Castle Boulevard

 - Rock cut houses south of Nottingham Castle

 - Wine cellar under Willoughby House-Paul Smith's

 - Rouse's sand mine, Peel Street

 - Caves under Salutation Inn

 - Caves under The Bell Inn

 - Malt kiln complex under Plumptre House, Broadway

 - Medieval cave under what was Pearson's, Long Row

-- Bridlesmith Gate Caves
+- Bridlesmith Gate Caves under 48-56 Bridlesmith Gate